It wasn’t long ago that if you forgot to buy a Mother’s Day gift before the holiday you were out of luck, especially if

 Nope, we’re not talking about PJs or tins of popcorn.
 Giftagram is a service whose motto is “making it easy to be thoughtful.”
 You don’t even need the recipient’s mailing address.

 Here’s how it works: Download the free app for Android or Apple mobile devices and browse the catalog.
 Giftagram boasts “a beautifully curated selection of gifts from local vendors in Canada and the U.S.”

 2. Amazon Prime

-Amazon Prime offers a lot more than free two-day shipping on eligible purchases, but a lot more than just that.
+Amazon Prime offers free two-day shipping on eligible purchases, but a lot more than just that.
 Members can stream movies, TV shows and music plus store unlimited photos online for free — just to name a few perks.
 For more details, check out “8 Big Freebies and Price Breaks You Get With Amazon Prime.”

-New-mom alert: Prime members also receive discounts like 20 percent off diaper subscriptions.
+New-mom alert: Prime members also get discounts such as 20 percent off diaper subscriptions.